 Downloading and Discovering Workflows

-Now that you know how to use workflows, take a look at the wonderful workflows created by fellow Alfred users.
+Now that you know how to use workflows and have had a look at the Getting Started and Examples built into Alfred, you'll also find numerous wonderful workflows created by fellow Alfred users.

 We've highlighted a few of our favourite workflows, and you'll find hundreds more in the following locations: